joseph-flinn/site/frontend/posts/what-how-connection.md

 likable and remembered is important for networking and finding business opportunities.
 Humans rarely, if ever, achieve something in a vacuum.
 Human connection is a need.
 Building a strong social circle that supports your purpose serves two
-things:  1) creating social or business opportunities that wouldn't otherwise be there, and 2) increasing a person's natural resources of Community (_Your Money or Your Life_ [[1](https://yourmoneyoryourlife.com/book-summary/)].
+things:  1) creating social or business opportunities that wouldn't otherwise be there, and 2) increasing a person's natural resources of Community (_Your Money or Your Life_ [[1](https://yourmoneyoryourlife.com/book-summary/)]).

 In her book _Captivate: The Science of Succeeding with People_ [[1](https://www.scienceofpeople.com/captivate/)], Vanessa Van Edwards discusses skills and techniques to overcome awkwardness at networking events or other social gatherings (among a great many other things).
-One of those tools that she explores is something that she calls a Spark: the piqued curiosity between two people that connect them and fosters a desire to learn more about the other.
+One of those tools that she explores is something that she calls a Spark: the piqued curiosity between two people that connects them and fosters a desire to learn more about the other.
 Using "Sparky questions"--open ended and unexpected questions--to create a Spark and start and initiate the human connection.
-The human brain is wired to seek out novelty [[3](https://www.ciis.edu/news/novelty-keeps-your-brain-healthy)], so these types of open ended question _spark_ the curiosity that starts that creates an immediate interest in the conversation.
+The human brain is wired to seek out novelty [[3](https://www.ciis.edu/news/novelty-keeps-your-brain-healthy)], so these types of open ended questions _spark_ the curiosity that starts and creates an immediate interest in the conversation.

-Connecting Van Edward's work to Chris Voss's work in _Never Split the Difference_ [[4](https://www.blackswanltd.com/never-split-the-difference)], we can expand those open ended _Sparky_ questions to be open ended WHAT & HOW questions.
+Connecting Van Edwards's work to Chris Voss's work in _Never Split the Difference_ [[4](https://www.blackswanltd.com/never-split-the-difference)], we can expand those open ended _Sparky_ questions to be open ended WHAT & HOW questions.
 Expressing genuine interest and curiosity in other people creates that connection.
 People want to feel understood and heard, and providing that for other people in an individualistic society creates it.
 Through human connection, social networks grow stronger.
-As people felt understood, there is space to then reciprocate and give understanding back, further strengthening the connection.
+As people feel understood, there is space to then reciprocate and give understanding back, further strengthening the connection.
 Making a habit of this creates a social gravity.
-The more people come into the orbit, the more opportunities there are for people to connect those around them, to match complimentary needs in both parties.
+The more people come into the orbit, the more opportunities there are for people to connect those around them, to match complementary needs in both parties.
 These opportunities could be social, in business, or even other needs (finding a mechanic, finding an accountant, etc.)

 Social community is super important for a healthy human.
 A study found that a rat that is isolated from other rats